 Being a predental student allows you to explore many aspects of the profession and prepare for entrance into dental school.
 This includes shadowing, taking science courses and performing community service.
 Another important aspect of preparing for dental school is the collection of teeth.
 Dental students at the UIC College of Dentistry will take courses where the biology of the human dentition and practice for preparing teeth restoration is taught.
 Faculty expect that our students collect teeth.
 Collection of teeth can take time, so we recommend starting this process during your undergraduate years.
 We recommend accumulating a minimum of 100 teeth.
 UIC has provided predental students with guidance and a teeth collection letter that you can present to dentists that you can take to dentists (especially oral surgeons) to prepare for dental school.
 Guidelines must be strictly followed to avoid hazardous materials contact.

 The UIC College of Dentistry hosts a Predental Night each fall.
 Save the date of: Thursday, November 16, 2017 from 4-8pm.
-This event is open to all college level predental students.
+This event is open to all college level predental students (this event is not targeted for foreign trained dentists-please refer to the DMDAS page for additional events and monthly tours).
 Deadline to register: November 5, 2017 or when capacity is reached.

 ADEA AADSAS Prep Day Live: Sunday, May 21, 2017